xHarbour-org/xharbour/README.md

 <b>Welcome to xHarbour</b>

-xHarbour is a fork from the Harbour project <URL:http://harbour-project.org> - a free software compiler for the xBase superset language often referred to as Clipper (the language that is implemented by the compiler CA-Clipper).
+xHarbour is a fork from the [Harbour project](http://harbour-project.org) - a free software compiler for the xBase superset language often referred to as Clipper (the language that is implemented by the compiler CA-Clipper).
 The goal of the xHarbour project is to produce a cross platform